citrix-workspace/microapps-test-kit/README.md

 # Microapp Test Kit
-This repository contains code to assist with the validation of Citrix microapp bundles, to ensure they comply with [best practices](https://developer.cloud.com/workspace-connector/integration-best-practices).
+This repository contains code to assist with the validation of Citrix microapp bundles, to check they comply with [best practices](https://developer.cloud.com/workspace-connector/integration-best-practices).
+This script can help to identify some common issues, but is not guaranteed to find everything.

 The test kit checks microapp bundles for the following conditions: